baafbass/face-recognization-brain/README.md

 # Conclusion

-this application securely stores user's information and uses encryption tools like bcrypt to securely facilitate Sign in and Registrations
+this application securely stores user's information and uses encryption tools like bcrypt to securely facilitate Sign in and Registrations.